ikaruswill/whatsapp-media-tools/README.md

 ```
 usage: restore-exif.py [-h] [-r] [-m] path

 Restore discarded Exif date information in WhatsApp media based on the filename.
+For videos, only the created and modified dates are set.

 positional arguments:
   path             Path to WhatsApp media folder